The project so far

 Autumn 2020 – Winter 2021

-In spring 2021, we released a local area specific timeline for installation that we have submitted to the ten planning authorities along the 90km replacement pipeline route, alongside a suite of management documents.
-These documents are subject to the approval of the local authorities as per the requirements of our DCO and govern how we conduct installation.
+In spring 2021, we released a local area specific timeline for installation that we submitted to the ten planning authorities along the 90km replacement pipeline route, alongside a suite of management documents.
+These documents were subject to the approval of the local authorities as per the requirements of our DCO and govern how we conduct installation.

 From December 2021

 Construction works to install the replacement pipeline began in late 2021 and are estimated to be completed in 2023.
 To avoid disruption to local people, we’re using a variety of tried and tested construction techniques depending on the area we’re installing in.
 We’re planning our activities carefully to keep impacts low where disruption is unavoidable.
 Our local teams are working with communities to make sure they understand what we’re doing, how it might impact them and how they can find out more.